 Sizes: 16L // Price: ££ // Material: Lightweight Vinylon

-If style is important to you, then this lightweight 16L backpack looks trendy and will hold its own in formal settings.
+If style is important to you, then this lightweight 16L backpack is great for all occasions, looking trendy whilst still being suitable for work, college, or more formal settings.

 Originally designed for Swedish school children, the cuboid backpack has become a staple among young adults for college and university too.